 Art or Music Sample

 If you have exceptional and recognized talents in visual arts or music, you may submit samples of work for review by department faculty.
 You don’t need to major in music or fine arts disciplines to submit a portfolio.
 However, if you plan to major in Music, Fine Arts, or Digital Media Design, you are encouraged to submit portfolios as part of the application process.
 Students applying as sophomore transfers into the Architecture major are required to submit a portfolio.
 We won’t review any other portfolio content aside from portfolios containing visual art, digital media, music, or architecture.

 Deadlines for portfolio submissions are 10 days after the application deadlines.
 Portfolios must be submitted through your Penn Applicant Portal, which is accessible within 48 hours after you submit your application.

 Architecture: Required only for transfer students applying for sophomore standing.
 There is no specific number of submissions that must be included.
 Junior transfers are ineligible to apply to the Architecture major.

 Digital Media Design Program: Portfolios should include at least one drawing or painting as well as any other work that highlights your talent.
 All forms of media are welcomed.
 Submit pieces that highlight your sense of aesthetic taste and vision and your eye for composition.
 The Program encourages you to explore how the computer transforms your artwork and design ideas.
 Please limit your selection to 5-12 pieces, or a maximum of 5 minutes of video.

-Fine Arts: Portfolios should include a minimum of 10 different works.
+Fine Arts and Design: Portfolios should include a minimum of 10 different works.
 An artist’s statement (approximately 300 words) is strongly encouraged.

 Music: There isn’t a specific number of submissions that need to be included.
 However, if you are submitting an original score, please upload the sheet music.